 Remember the key to treatment is to minimise further tooth loss, and that way maintaining biological health.

 If there is significant loss of tooth structure and it is not possible to make an onlay, then a crown is recommended.
-Occasionally a small tooth fracture can be repaired using a composite resin filling

 The Dental examination will reveal the size of the fracture and how much of the tooth remains will determine the best treatment for the tooth.
 That is small filling, onlay or crown.